apptentive/apptentive-ios/docs/MigratingTo_2.0.0.md

 If you have integrated a previous version of the Apptentive SDK, you will need to keep in mind the following changes in our version 2.0.0 release.

+## iOS Version Support

+Apptentive SDK version 2.0.0 has a deployment target of iOS 7.0, which will support iOS 7, 8, and 9.
+In the 2.0.0 release we have dropped support for iOS 5 and 6.

 ## Message Center

 Version 2.0.0 introduces a new version of Message Center.
 Please ensure that the new Message Center UI displays properly in your app.